Tragedy is repeated

 In fact, the human beings in Xenogears have the ability to use magic-like powers called "Ether" by means of their connection to this being they call God or Deus, as does many of their machines.
 This is possible to the extent that human beings or machines have merged with the mysterious bioelements Animus and Anima that are able to serve as mediums to request phenomenon alteration energy from Zohar.
 In the case of humans, they are only able to use the Animus in this way after thousands of years of evolution.
 And the amount of phenomenon alteration energy they are able to request appears to be limited.
 If the humans of ancient times experimented with access to Zohar's event changing abilities, then they must have used the Animus and Anima substances in their external form as conduits, before they became the basis for the flesh of a new mankind.
 Of course, Deus is able to request full power or phenomenon alteration due to Anima and Animus making up its core elements.

 Thus Xenogears is, by its very make-up, an inherently dramatic universe.
-A mixture of science fiction and supernatural elements with a mysterious, often mature and dark tone or style.
-We shall take a closer look at this style in the next part.
+A mixture of science fiction and supernatural elements with a mysterious, often mature and dark tone or style with lots of detail and a long in-universe history that stretches more than 15,000 years.
+We shall take a closer look at the style in the next part.

 The style of Xenogears

-The style of Xenogears is often related to and tied in with its world, themes, characters, and narrative structure, so much of the style is already covered in the discussion and coverage of the other elements of the work.
-Consequently, this part of the analysis will not be long and will mostly serve as a reminder or a way to bring up a few things that isn't covered in the other parts.
+The style of Xenogears is often related to and tied in with its world, themes, characters, detail, attempted realism, and narrative structure, so much of the style is already covered in the discussion and coverage of the other elements of the work.
+Consequently, this part of the analysis will not be long and will mostly serve as a reminder or a way to bring up a few things that is not covered in the other parts.

 As stated, the style is primarily dystopic, dramatic and dark.
 Xenogears arguably invokes the style of the horror genre at times, especially body-horror.
 The tone tends to be serious, particularly in the main parts written by Tetsuya Takahashi.
 The story is very adult, not only in its darker elements but also in its use of nudity and sex.
 The entire ending sequence contains almost nothing but nudity, and several characters are implied to have had sex in the narrative.
 Sometimes the inclusion of sex and drama show up together, such as in the implication that orphan children had been used for sexual pleasure by members of the Church clergy.
 Composer Yasunori Mitsuda even said that Xenogears is a game they probably couldn't make today due to many of these elements.